-TopCoat To Protect Your Chalk Paint Furniture Makeover
+TopCoat To Protect Your Nightstand Makeover With Stencil

-Lastly I applied a poly topcoat to finish up and protect the project.
+Lastly I applied a poly topcoat to finish up and protect this nightstand makeover with the stencil design.
 To the top I applied GatorHide.
 It has been hard to find GatorHide recently due to supply shortages so I didn’t list it above.
 But the rest of the piece got two coats of Dixie Belle Clear Coat in Satin.
 For more help deciding between poly topcoats and waxes read Wax Versus Poly TopCoats.

 Chalk Mineral Paint Furniture Makeover Success: Summary

-I hope you enjoyed reading about this furniture makeover project and using the Stick & Style Stencils!
+I hope you enjoyed reading about this chalk paint nightstand makeover project using the Stick & Style Stencil!
 As always my goal is to help you learn some tips that will make your first or next project easier!
 If you like to know more about basic furniture makeovers with chalk mineral paint go to: